-I had so much fun putting together a summer read aloud list and a winter read aloud list earlier this year, it seemed like a good idea to make it a seasonal series.
-I chose these books as fall read alouds, not necessarily because they are set during the autumnal season, but because reading them makes me feel all cozy and in need of a mug of apple cider.
-I also selected titles that I believe the whole family will enjoy listening to, so you can read them at bedtime, at an autumn picnic, or on the couch while a crisp wind empties the trees of their leaves.
+These are fall read aloud books that the whole family will enjoy, so you can read them at bedtime, at an autumn picnic, or on the couch while a crisp wind empties the trees of their leaves.
 (Don't bother spending your time raking them up.
 Read another book instead.)
 Note that age recommendations are for listeners.

-Dominic.
-I can't sing the praises of this book enough.
-It has easily become one of my favorite read aloud chapter books, yet.
-It was such a good read aloud that we finished it in one day!
-(We are very dedicated readers.)
-I am embarrassed to admit, I didn't even realize Steig wrote chapter books.
-Dominic is a dog who sets out for adventure.
+This is one of our favorite read aloud books!
+Dominic is a dog who sets out to find adventure.
 Along the way he meets the Doomsday Gang, a band of ne’er-do-wells who are spreading havoc among the local population.
 Dominic easily foils the greedy gang and earns everyone’s awe and respect.
 His kindness towards towards others earns him a reward, which he spreads around to the less fortunate as he continues on his journey.
-Dominic has such a positive attitude towards life, you and your kids can't help but smile throughout the book.
-Read it!
+Dominic has such a positive attitude towards life, your kids will be smiling from ear to ear while reading.
 Ages 5 and up.

-Emil and the Great Escape.
-Here's another Emil your kids will love.
+Here's a rascal your kids will love.
 The author of Pippi Longstocking also wrote several books about Emil, a young boy who lives on a farm with his parents, baby sister, a farm hand and housemaid.
-Much to the delight of my 6 year old, who loves books about well-meaning troublemakers, Emil's grand sense of adventure and his natural goodwill gets him into all sorts of sorts of scrapes, but it is impossible to think badly of a boy who wants to help others so much.
-There are three books and they are well worth hunting down.
-Other books: Emil and the Clever Pig, Emil and the Sneaky Rat.
+Much to the delight of my then-6 year old, who loves books about well-meaning troublemakers, Emil's grand sense of adventure and his natural goodwill gets him into all sorts of scrapes, but it is impossible to think badly of a boy who wants to help others so much.
 Ages 4 and up.

-The Moffats.
-I recently read Ginger Pye and Pinky Pye to my 6 year old (He loved them, by the way.) and a mention of the Moffat family prompted me to pick this book up again.
 If you are looking for a gentle, humorous classic read aloud book, this is a good choice.
-The Moffat family lives in the town of Cranberry and the Moffat children do things like get stuck in bread boxes, hop on trains and enjoy life around them without the aid of an ipad.
+The Moffat family lives in the town of Cranberry and the Moffat children do things like get stuck in bread boxes, hop on trains and enjoy life around them without the aid of an iPad.
 There are several books in the series: The Middle Moffat, Rufus M., The Moffat Museum.
 Ages 5 and up.

 If you've read all the Ramona books, head back to the library shelves and pick up a copy of Ellen Tebbits.
 We recently re-listened to the audiobook and it struck me that while Ellen may not get into as much trouble as Ramona, it is somewhat easier to sympathize with Ellen than Ramona.
 Her struggles are more everyday than Ramona's, and include a desire to please her teacher, her heartbreak over a quarrel with her best friend and trying to avoid embarrassment during ballet class.
 Ages 4 and up.